megnergit/rust-gRPC-r2/README.md

 and build ```../proto/hello.proto``` into hello.rs.

 Let us try it quickly.
-First clean the previous build if there are,
+First clean the previous build if there is,

 ```sh
 $ cargo clean
 ...
 ```

-and build.
+and build,

 ```sh
 $ cargo build |